isabella232/bas-style-kit/CHANAGELOG.md

 ### Changed - BREAKING!

+* [Infrastructure] Semaphore Continuous Integration and Continuous Deployment workflows have been refactored
 * [Infrastructure] Switching from Less to Sass preprocessor - compiled css remains compatible
 * [Infrastructure] Gulp tasks heavily refactored
 * [Infrastructure] Switching from SassLint to StyleLint